 Students who are awarded Federal Work-Study are part- or full-time (at least six credits) students, U.S. citizens or permanent residents who qualify for federal financial aid based on the Free Application for Federal Student Aid (FAFSA) and other financial aid application information.
 Generally, international or foreign students do not qualify for the Federal Work-Study program.

 Positions are available both on and off campus and encompass a wide variety of skills and interests.
 Jobs include lab positions, administrative support, Web design, tutoring and much more!

-Once you confirm your Federal Work-Study award, you may begin applying to Federal Work-Study jobs that are listed on Handshake, the Career Center’s job database.
+Once you confirm your Federal Work-Study award, you may begin applying to jobs that are listed on Handshake, the Career Center’s job database.
+Please note that you can use your award in any on-campus job (with the exception of stipend positions) just let the hiring manager know that you have the funds available.
 If you would like to work in a specific department that does not have a position posted, you can contact the department directly and offer your services as a Federal Work-Study student.

 At the beginning of the academic year there are more FWS jobs available than students seeking these jobs.
 If you start your search early in the semester, you should have many jobs from which to choose.
 As the academic year progresses, employers fill their jobs and you will have fewer choices.

 Most FWS students may only work at one FWS job.
 The only exception is that students who work as FWS off-campus community service tutors may hold two jobs including the FWS tutoring job and one other FWS job.

 FWS is not credited toward your tuition or other university charges.
 FWS is paid in the form of a bi-weekly paycheck to you based on the number of hours worked and the rate of pay.
 Most students use their FWS earnings for personal expenses, books, and travel.